second-ed/polars-pipe/README.md

 ## `unnest_df_cols`
 Unnest given columns from struct columns.
-If no unnest_cols is provided, exits early returning the given lf.
+If no unnest_cols is provided, exits early returning the given lazyframe.
 Expects a list of `["struct_col_a", "struct_col_b", "struct_col_c"]`.

 ## `filter_df`
-Filter the lf where all the given expressions are true.
+Filter the lazyframe where all the given expressions are true.
-If no filter_exprs is provided, exits early returning the given lf.
+If no filter_exprs is provided, exits early returning the given lazyframe.
 Expects a list of polars expressions: `list[pl.Expr]`.

 ## `fill_nulls_per_col`
 Fill nulls for given columns with value.
-If no fill_map is provided, exits early returning the given lf.
+If no fill_map is provided, exits early returning the given lazyframe.
 Expects a dict of `{"col_name": "fill value"}`.

 ## `recast_df_cols`
 Recast columns to new datatypes.
-If no recast_map is provided, exits early returning the given lf.
+If no recast_map is provided, exits early returning the given lazyframe.
 Expects a dict of `{"col_name": pl.DataType}`.

 ## `rename_df_cols`
 Rename columns to new names.
-If no rename_map is provided, exits early returning the given lf.
+If no rename_map is provided, exits early returning the given lazyframe.
 Expects a dict of `{"old_col_name": "new_col_name"}`.

 ## `clip_df_cols`
 Clip values for given columns with min/max.
-If no clip_map is provided, exits early returning the given lf.
+If no clip_map is provided, exits early returning the given lazyframe.
 Expects a dict of `{"col_name": (min_val, max_val)}`.

 ## `derive_new_cols`
 Derive new columns from existing columns.
-If no new_col_map is provided, exits early returning the given lf.
+If no new_col_map is provided, exits early returning the given lazyframe.
 Expects a dict:
 ```
 {